23 years ago this week I answered, “I do” to a question that seemed basic enough.

 But, just as quickly as my smoke filled question swirled and disappeared into the air, the moment passed away, and I set about trying to make sense of my new reality.

 And then many more moments began to pass by at warp speed.
 His life filled up with class on top of class, as he was now faced with an earlier than planned graduation deadline.
 Mine filled with work and days that ended at 5pm because I couldn’t hold my eyes open for another second and horrible hormones and hard conversations with family and friends and soul gripping fears.
 And, both our lives filled with navigating our new reality together and separately.
 One night of dancing led to dancing around others and their opinions and each other’s opinions.
-I threw a plate towards (one may say “at”) him after one of those less than pleasant opinions hit me a little extra hard one evening and it was a good thing those basketball shoes were also his dancing shoes, because he was able to swerve out of the way before the ceramic missile hit the wall, shattering into pieces.
+I threw a plate towards (one may say “at”) him after one of those less than pleasant opinions hit me a little extra hard one evening.
+And it was a good thing those basketball shoes were also his dancing shoes, because he was able to swerve out of the way before the ceramic missile hit the wall, shattering into a hundred pieces.
 I wasn’t nearly as relieved as I should’ve been when it missed him.
 And he wondered, very much out loud, what in the world he was doing with such a mess.

-To pile things on, as most girls do, I’d dreamed of my own version of the fairy tale wedding, including the high-low gown I’d wear so my groom could whisk me away on a motorcycle because I was just that cool and so was he (think November Rain video).
+And to pile things on, as most girls do, I’d dreamed of my own version of the fairy tale wedding, including the high-low gown I’d wear so my groom could whisk me away on a motorcycle because I was just that cool and so was he (think November Rain video).
 But, my dreams were dying a slow death, right there beside my size nothing wardrobe.
 Somehow the idea of marriage when you’ve already skipped way ahead felt too weird, and sadly, it was all coinciding with my own parent’s divorce.
 So, instead, we pushed forward with graduation plans and finding a job and a place to actually bring a baby home to, and left all wedding plans on the back burner for months.

 Until the day my doctor threatened to perform a ceremony in a hospital room after an illness brought on my labor six weeks before our due date.
 My doc was very traditional and assumed my mom would be disappointed if he had to tie an umbilical cord before we ever tied the knot.
 So, after a stern doctor’s order to, “Get married!” and a few phone calls, I was discharged from the hospital and standing on our rental home’s brown marble carpet, in my nicest denim pregnancy romper dress, with my Just-Home-From-Work Groom beside me.
 Before us stood a forever friend who also happened to be a registered notary, plus the caterer and florist for the evening.
 Beside us was my sis and bro-in-law, bearing their very own wedding rings for us to exchange because we couldn’t afford our own.
 Behind us stood another of my dearest and best, there for both support and her photography skills.